thevoncarstein/unity-iap/README.md

 # Note
 - Call "Initialize()" to re-initialize the service if starting the game without internet connection.
 (Register to "OnInitialized" to know what-is-going-on to the service).

+# Troubleshooting
+- Google Rejection's Error: "We've detected this app uses an unsupported version of Play billing.
+Please upgrade to Billing Library version 4 or newer to publish this app."
+=> Please update the Unity IAP package to 4.4.1 or newer.

 ------
 It's not that quick, eh?
 Happy developing.